av1155/scripts/scripts/JavaProjectManager/README.md

 ## Overview

 JavaProjectManager is a versatile command-line utility designed to help Java developers compile and execute Java files effortlessly.
-Tailored to work with various Java project structures, including IntelliJ IDEA projects and Generic Java projects, this script offers an interactive menu for a seamless development experience outside of an IDE environment.
+Tailored to work with various Java project structures, including IntelliJ IDEA projects, Maven projects, and Generic Java projects, this script offers an interactive menu for a seamless development experience outside of an IDE environment.

 ## Homebrew Formula